 Sandy Springs offers residents a lot of opportunities that they wouldn’t have had in a small town otherwise.
 The sense of community is great and the police department makes sure that their citizens are safe.

 9. Sunnyvale, California

-For those who are looking for family-friendly and safe neighborhood, Sunnyvale is a good pick.
-It has a lot of great shops, restaurants, and schools around so it’s good not only for the younger adults but also those who are already raising kids.
+For those who are looking for a family-friendly and safe neighborhood, Sunnyvale is a good pick.
+It has a lot of great shops, restaurants, and schools around so it’s good not only for the younger adults but also for those who are already raising kids.

 8. Berkeley, California